I have been working on deploying and setting up a new monitoring stack

 ]

-Now restart Prometheus and it should start to collect metrics from all your access points.
+Now restart Prometheus and it should start to collect metrics from all

-Grafana examples
+Grafana examples#

 Install Grafana Worldmap plugin and then go create some panel in a dashboard.